We work with more than 300 partners to bring you better travel deals

 When is the best time to book flights to Madeira Islands?

 To ensure you get the cheapest price possible for a flight to Madeira Islands, you should look to book at least 50 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

 Which day is cheapest to fly to Madeira Islands?

 The cheapest day to fly to Madeira Islands is usually Wednesday.
 At the moment, Saturday is the most expensive.

 What time of day is cheapest to fly?

-Madeira Islands flights can be made cheaper if you choose a flight in the morning.
-Booking a flight in the afternoon will likely mean higher prices.
+Madeira Islands flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight at midday will likely mean higher prices.

 How long is the flight to Madeira Islands?

 Flights from the United Kingdom to Madeira Islands, Portugal range from about 4h-13h.
 Your flight will be on the shorter end of the spectrum if you’re flying out of London, from which you can enjoy direct and short layover flights alike.
 If you’re flying from as far north as northern England or from Scotland, your flight will likely be on the longer end of the range, due to both geographical location and the lack of direct flight routes.

 Where can you get direct flights to Madeira Islands from?